 What are the most common grantsmanship errors that you see in R01 applications from new principal investigators?

 The mentors mentioned several common errors in first-time R01 applications.
 A very common error is submitting an application that is overly ambitious.
+Another mistake is including too much unnecessary information.
 In many cases, it is better to have a little data that is of high-quality than to include data where rigor is lacking.
-Applicants should refrain from making figures very small in order to include more information, as such figures can be difficult to read.
-In addition, the mentors noted that three aims are not required and applicants should consider whether two aims are enough.
+Applicants should refrain exaggerating or misrepresenting past data.

 When you were a new PI, what common errors did you need to correct to get your first R01 award?